ns-develops/ns-develops/README.md

 `Building apps, systems, and webpages, using different languages.`

 `Programing languages:
-Javascript/Javascript Native, Typescript, Kotlin, Swift and Java also improving my skills in UI/UX design, and backend solutions`
+Javascript/Javascript Native, Typescript, Kotlin, Swift and Java also improving my skills in UI/UX design, and backend solutions.`
 `Other languages per request`
 <br>
 <br>